Fair Use of Forex Margin in Trading

 Margin trading simply means using that collateral to control a position bigger than your account balance would normally allow.

-You have $1,000.
-With 10:1 leverage, you can open a $10,000 position.
+Suppose you fund an account with $1,000; applying 10:1 leverage allows you to open a $10,000 position.
 Your $1,000 acts as the margin.
-The broker effectively extends the remaining $9,000 in exposure.
+The broker provides the remaining $9,000 in market exposure through leveraged funding.

 This is where forex leverage comes in.
 Leverage and margin are two sides of the same coin: